Skip to main content

 Medical Malpractice Laws in Minnesota.

 Minnesota medical malpractice claims are subject to a shorter statute of limitations than general personal injury (4 years vs. 6 years).
-The state does not cap compensatory damages in medical malpractice cases, but does require an affidavit of expert review before filing suit.
-Minnesota follows the same comparative fault rules as other personal injury cases.
+Minnesota requires expert-review affidavits in malpractice litigation, and comparative fault can affect recovery.

 State law